ibm-cloud-docs/appid/manageidp.md

 1. Click **Authentication Settings** to see your URI and token configuration options.

 2. In the **Add web redirect URI** field, type the URI.
 Each URI should begin with `http://` or `https://` and must include the full path, including any query parameters for the redirect to be successful.
-Need help formatting?
+Need help formatting your URI?
 Check out the following table for some examples.

   <table>
     <tr>